ihsn/SDCPractice/case_studies.rst

 :numref:`code922`.
 The global risk is 0.24%, which corresponds to 24 expected re-identifications.
 Accounting for the hierarchical structure, this rises to 1.26%, or 127 expected re-identifications.
-The global risk measures are low compared to the number of k-anonymity violators due to the low sampling weights.
-The high number of k-anonymity violators is mainly due to the very detailed age variable.
+The global risk measures are low compared to the number of :math:`k`-anonymity violators due to the low sampling weights.
+The high number of :math:`k`-anonymity violators is mainly due to the very detailed age variable.
 The risk measures are based only on the individual level variables, since we assume that the individual and household level variables are be used simultaneously by